vaadin/vaadin-development-mode-detector/README.md

-# \<vaadin-development-mode-detector\>

-Element for detecting that an application using Vaadin Elements is running in devlopment mode
+Utility method for detecting that an application using Vaadin Elements is running in development mode

 ## Running Tests